Under Desk Treadmill Base Comparison Reviews

-Priced right in between the TR1200 ($999) and TR5000 ($1999), the ThermoTread GT ($1499) offers many features not found in any other treadmill, and a better drivetrain, controller, deck and sound signature as compared to the much pricier, albeit aging design of the TR5000.
-In 2016 iMovR will be adding its CloudStation option for the ThermoTread, allowing it to be continuously connected to the internet for automatic recording of all user activity (including distance, step count, speed, time, calorie burn, and even sit and stand time), with integration into popular fitness tracking devices (e.g. FitBit) and corporate wellness software platforms, among numerous other cloud-based applications and integrations.
+Priced above the TR1200 ($999) and TR5000 ($1499), the ThermoTread GT ($1649) offers many features not found in any other treadmill, and a better drivetrain, controller, deck and sound signature as compared to the much pricier, albeit aging design of the TR5000.
+In the future, iMovR will be adding its CloudStation option for the ThermoTread, allowing it to be continuously connected to the internet for automatic recording of all user activity (including distance, step count, speed, time, calorie burn, and even sit and stand time), with integration into popular fitness tracking devices (e.g. FitBit) and corporate wellness software platforms, among numerous other cloud-based applications and integrations.
 With the CloudStation, the machine’s performance is also continuously monitored for optimal timing of preventive maintenance (lubrication).

 Corporate buyers should consider no other treadmill than the ThermoTread, due to its built-in registered user profiles and “click-wrap” liability waiver feature that will make the legal department very happy (similar to the liability waiver you click off every time you turn on your car’s GPS navigation system).
 After years of hearing stories of corporate lawyers blocking the door for treadmill desks on their campuses, finally there’s a comprehensive solution that addresses employers’ legal liability concerns, whether real or perceived.
 The ThermoTread is geared for optimal performance at speeds up to a maximum of 2.5 mph, but with the CloudStation option corporations will be able to set even lower top speed limits for all treadmills on their campuses if they want to.